KILGORETROUT111/logic-evaluation-engine/README.md

 ---

+## 📢 Call for Research Collaboration — Neuroscience
+LEE’s phase-geometry inference engine has, in multiple independent runs, produced **toroidal low–high dimensional manifold activity** strikingly consistent with cortical grid-cell dynamics reported in *Nature* (2011, 2024).
+Unlike purely biologically grounded models, LEE was developed independently — yet its **compucognitive architecture** naturally generates manifold structures both **within and beyond known cortical constraints**.

+Through its **counterfactual multi-object testing** (patients, cases, or plug-in domains), LEE can probe “what-if” reasoning paths in ways that align with hypothesis generation in experimental neuroscience.
+This raises a compelling possibility: LEE could serve as a **computational discovery tool**, suggesting novel cortical configurations that may later be tested in vivo or in silico.

+We invite collaboration with systems neuroscientists, computational modelers, and cognitive architecture researchers to explore:
+- How LEE’s emergent manifolds map to cortical activity patterns
+- Whether beyond-topology configurations offer new experimental targets
+- How counterfactual manifold analysis could accelerate cortical hypothesis formation

+**If your research investigates brain-state manifolds or neural dynamics, LEE may offer a new computational lens to expand your discovery space.**

+---

 ## Next Steps
 - Extend vertical partnerships for domain-specific pilots.
 - Secure funding to scale compute, optimize engine parameters, and expand metric suite.